Skip to content

 • Business Model Experiment: Using the ‘unvalidated assumptions’ uncovered in your Business Model Canvas, design a customer interview that will give you new data.
 Ex: What features of your products/ service are most important to your customer?
 Least?

-• Employment Program Model Experiment: Using the ‘unvalidated assumptions’ uncovered in your Theory of Change, design a stakeholder survey that will give you new data.
+• Employment Model Experiment: Using the ‘unvalidated assumptions’ uncovered in your Theory of Change, design a stakeholder survey that will give you new data.
 Ex: What interventions have the biggest impact on employee success?
 Least?

 Who We Work With